We are going paperless this year! Please see below for details in regards to application submission.

 - Applicants must first submit an application to:

-2. Applicants must submit the following items directly to UCSF by August 15th:
+2. Applicants must submit the following items directly to UCSF by August 1st to:

 - Official transcript(s), detailed marks reports, etc, sent directly from the issuing institution from all college-level course work taken at a college or university outside of the United States, or a Canadian institution where English was not the official language of instruction.